isabella232/Specs-18/Spaces/index.md

 Octopus was original designed with small teams in mind.
 Everything is at the global level: Projects, Environments, Lifecycles, Variable-Sets, etc.

-In large organizations, as more teams onboard, this doesn't scale well.
+In large organizations, as more teams onboard, this doesn't scale well:

+- People end up "namespacing" things to avoid conflicts and confusion: "This is our `Production` environment"
+- People struggle to provide any segregation using our permission system.
+We introduced the ability to "scope" a Team to a certain Environment or Project, and later had to introduce Tenants and Project Groups into the mix.
+  - Not only is this hard for customers to understand, the implementation is complex and fraught with corner cases and bugs
+- People struggle to define "sensible action-based permissions": "These people can deploy releases of Project-X to Production" requires a whole handful of seemingly unrelated `*View` permissions, rather than Octopus providing a simple `CanDeploy`-style permission.

 ## Spaces to the Rescue